Impact of GPP3 Guidelines on Industry-sponsored Research

 - Disclose all conflicts of interest

-These principles ensure that research is presented in a complete, transparent, reliable, and accurate manner, with full responsibility and accountability.
+These principles ensure that a complete, transparent, reliable, and accurate research presentation takes place, with full responsibility and accountability.

 Is it Beneficial to Medical Research?

 Unfortunately, research misconduct remains a serious problem as more and more research papers are being retracted each year.
 In 2011, the journal Nature reported that almost half of all retractions were due to research misconduct.
-If industry-sponsored researchers adhere to the GPP3 guidelines when collecting and presenting data from clinical studies, then misconduct can be avoided which also includes “cherry-picking” data that supports a desirable hypothesis.
+Industry-sponsored researchers should adhere to the GPP3 guidelines when collecting and presenting data from clinical studies.
+This can avoid misconduct, thereby “cherry-picking” data that supports a desirable hypothesis.
 Editors of esteemed medical journals are welcoming these efforts to promote publication ethics.
 Fiona Godlee, Editor-in-Chief of the British Medical Journal has threatened that industry-sponsored research will no longer be published in her journal unless improvements are made in the way clinical trials are performed.

 The GPP3 guidelines may also improve the public opinion of medical science.
-Research misconduct has been well publicized by the media.
+Media has well-publicized research misconduct.
 The portrayal of medical research as deliberately misleading and fraudulent has left an already skeptical audience even more unwilling to trust in science.
 The implementation of GPP3 guidelines shows that the publication of medical research is carefully controlled.
 Furthermore, it demonstrates the commitment of commercial organizations in promoting integrity and transparency of their published work.
 This could restore public trust in medical research.

 Relevance to Authors and Writers

 Medical writers help authors to communicate their research findings in a clear and effective way, however, fraudulent ghostwriting has brought this profession under fire.
 In these cases, pharmaceutical companies paid unacknowledged medical writers to produce tailored research papers.
 Authorship was then attributed to the respected academics.
 Understandably, this practice has been widely criticized.
 The new GPP3 guidelines protect the reputation of medical writers and medical communication companies by instructing them the best practices when working with authors.
 These new guidelines dictate that authors must direct the manuscript content, and disclose the identity and affiliations of the writer.
-Furthermore, four specific criteria must be met before authorship is granted.
-These include:
+Furthermore, granting authorship includes:

 - Substantial contribution to the concept, design, data acquisition, analysis, or interpretation